War (Marvel Comics): Fictional character biography

-Powers and abilities
+Powers and abilities of Abraham Kieros

-Kieros is a mutant with the superhuman power to create explosions in his immediate area by clapping his hands.
+Abraham Kieros is a mutant with the power to create explosions in his immediate area by clapping his hands.
 He does so by harnessing the minor kinetic force created when his hands strike each other, amplifying it to a significant degree, and redirecting it spatially so that it strikes and affects some other object in his line-of-sight, causing an explosive release of force.
 The limits of the range in which his power is effective have not yet been determined.

-While a servant of Apocalypse, he used his sentient ship to construct for War a robot mount that resembles a demonic quadruped beast and that can travel on land or fly through the air and also was capable of teleportation.
+While a servant of Apocalypse, War rode a robot mount that resembled a demonic quadruped beast, could travel on land or fly through the air, and was capable of teleportation.

-War (Apocalypse vs. Dracula)
+15th century incarnation

-The earliest depiction of Apocalypse's Horseman, War.
 Not much is known about this incarnation of War.
 He was chosen by Apocalypse in the fifteenth century to become his horseman and lead his army, the Riders of the Dark.
 This army was so fierce and powerful that most people presumed it was just a myth used to scare soldiers before their first battle.
 It was no myth at all, and it precisely was what people thought it was, fierce and strong.
 In most of their battles, the only soldier who had to fight was War, who would single-handedly defeat hordes of men just by himself.

 In 1459, the Riders of the Dark appeared in Romania where Vlad Ţepeş' army was fighting against the Ottomans and emerged victorious.
 Unfortunately for Vlad (who would become Dracula), War defeated Dracula's army.
 The survivors fled for their life, abandoning Dracula on the field who stood his ground and faced War but ultimately fell.